Calligraphy Wall Art

 • Spaces with exposed beams: positioning between two beams creating natural frame

-Adaptation to atypical space constraints
+Adaptation to constraints of atypical spaces

 Which architectural materials dialogue with traditional ink?